Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets-table-header.md

 - **Authors** - list of all unique authors of any ship within the fleet.

 Changes:
+- v2.1.2 with 257 fleets - blacklist fleets as per author's request.
 - v2.1.1 with 259 fleets - add columns "DLC" and "Scripts".
 - v2.1.0 with 259 fleets - include rovers too, not only ships.
 - v2.0.2 with 227 fleets - take into account 2 forgotten cockpits blocks.